 The interaction between air and particles can be calculated using a coupled approach ("two-way coupling") or an uncoupled approach ("one-way coupling").
 The coupled approach considers the effect of the particles on the continuous phase flow pattern, and vice versa.
 However, the particle loading in the chamber is so low that the influence of particles on the turbulent flow is negligible.
 At the end of each time step, the particle trajectories are tracked and positions at each tracking time step are recorded for post-processing.

-4.2 Numerical Setups
+4.2 Numerical Models

 4.2.1 Mesh configurations